© Crown copyright 2020

 This method is based on your daily takings.
 You record payments from your customers as you receive them (for example, through your till) and total the takings daily.

-You calculate your daily takings using the guidance at 10.2 to 10.7 below.
+You calculate your daily takings using the guidance at paragraphs 10.2 to 10.7.

 To work out your flat rate turnover, you then add to your takings any other items of income your business receives, including those from outside the retail environment.
 You may find it helpful to make weekly and monthly totals.